Philippine nationality law: United States territory

 Pursuant to the Treaty of Paris, the U.S. Congress enacted the Philippine Organic Act and established separate Philippine citizenship in 1902.
 Spanish subjects ordinarily resident in the Philippines on April 11, 1899, who remained living there at the time of the Act's passage, and their descendants, became Philippine citizens.
 Native Filipinos who departed from the Philippines before this Act's enactment remained Spanish subjects.
 Foreign nationals could naturalize as Philippine citizens under requirements detailed in the 1939 Revised Naturalization Law, which largely remains unchanged.
 Under this law, individuals intending to become citizens are required to file a petition for naturalization with the Court of First Instance in the province where they had resided for at least the previous year.
-Filipinas who married foreign men and gained their husbands' nationalities on their marriage automatically lost Philippine citizenship.
+Philippine women who married foreign men and gained their husbands' nationalities on their marriage automatically lost Philippine citizenship.

 Due to American fears that the new territory could be used by Chinese migrants as a way to circumvent immigration restrictions in the U.S. mainland, the Chinese Exclusion Act was extended to the Philippines in 1902.
-All persons of Chinese origin and other than former Philippine residents and those in approved occupational classes were barred from entering the territory.
+All persons of Chinese origin other than former and existing Philippine residents, as well as those in approved occupational classes, were barred from entering the territory.
 Chinese immigration was restricted until the Act's repeal in all U.S. territories in 1943.